fraserjubb/fm-interactive-rating-component/README.md

-# FM - <Challenge Name> Solution - Fraser Jubb
+# FM - Interactive Rating Component Solution - Fraser Jubb

-This is a solution to [this challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/<link>).
+This is a solution to [this challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

 ## 📖 Table of contents